donomii/throff/README.md

 The current scope is mutable but all other scopes (especially parent) are immutable, although it is not hard to find a way to modify the memory of another scope.
 Doing this will not work the way you want it to, since scopes are often copied or optimised away.

-Almost every [ ] introduces a new scope (MACROs and THIN functions excepted).
+Almost every [ ] introduces a new scope (MACROs and THIN functions are exceptions).
 This means you can't update variables inside a MAP or FOLD or FOR loop, because all the variables inside the [ ] are discarded.

 BIND creates a new variable in the current scope, and fails if the variable already exists.
 REBIND either replaces a BIND, or shadows a variable in the parent scope.
 Throff will throw an error if you attempt to bind a variable name that is already bound in a parent scope.